Skip to main content

 • Applicants will be notified of a decision no later than two weeks before the start of the series.

-• Four out of six sessions will take place in-person at the Wilson Center (with the option to listen-in virtually) and the remaining two sessions will take place virtually on Zoom.
+• The Wilson Center's AI Lab will be bringing back more of its sessions in-person.
+As such, four sessions of the AI Lab will take place in-person at the Wilson Center, and two will take place virtually on Zoom.